 - Mental health problems.

-Because the idea is to keep this simple, a veteran’s functional impairment is their list of problems.
-What makes a list more credible is utilizing professionals and family members.
-This means seeking a formal opinion from your doctors, accountant, dentist, attorney, friends, spouse, etc.
+Because the idea is to keep this simple, a veteran’s functional impairment is a list of problems.
+What makes a list more credible is affirming this list through professionals and family members.
+This means seeking a formal opinion from your doctors, accountant, dentist, friends, spouse, parents, ex-spouse, ex-partner, siblings, neighbors, etc.

-The best opinions utilize the federal rule identified below.
+In my experience, the best opinions utilize the federal rule.

-For example, checking the back door over and over again is not a physical problem.
-Being compulsive by checking the back door is an impairment.
-Having nightmares or experiencing a panic attack every time you look out the window are also examples of an impairment.
+For example, does the veteran in your life check the back door over and over again?
+Although not a physical problem, having compulsive tendencies is an impairment.
+Having nightmares or experiencing a panic attack every time a Veteran hears sirens is an example of an impairment.

-Again, sometimes we as veterans misjudge our own impairments because we are to busy trying maintain our presence as a rock.
-You might be different, but I am confident you get my point.
+Again, sometimes we as veterans misjudge our own impairments because we are to busy trying to maintain find our own path.
+Instead, consider making a simple phone call.
+Doing so can make a difference.

 Veterans Survivor Guilt: Rule on Functional Impairments